Opinion | So this is why Bill Barr is such a bully

 Barr has also championed the president’s authority to use the military against protesters, even as Pentagon leaders recoiled.
 He assembled a militia-like force of often-unidentified federal police in Washington.
 He blamed antifa for recent “domestic terrorism,” but no new criminal complaint mentions antifa.
 He claims there is no systemic racism in law enforcement.

-That’s consistent with his earlier management of the Justice Department as a thugocracy: mischaracterizing the Mueller report; alleging the Obama administration “spied” on the Trump campaign, naming a special prosecutor to investigate — and deliver an election-season report on — the Russia-probe Barr already declared a “travesty”; attempting to indict the official who approved the probe; overruling prosecutors to seek leniency for Trump friend Roger Stone; getting mentioned by Trump as participating in the attempt to get political dirt on Democrats from Ukraine; lending credibility to Rudy Giuliani’s allegations about the Bidens; dropping an investigation into campaign finance allegations against Trump; dropping the election-interference prosecution of a Russian firm; trying to drop the prosecution of former Trump national security adviser Michael Flynn; asserting his sole authority to approve election-related probes.
-Now Barr is undermining mail-in ballots, threatening the credibility of November’s elections; and has just assigned another special prosecutor to fulfill Trump’s wish to probe the Obama administration’s “unmasking” practices.
+That’s consistent with his earlier management of the Justice Department as a thugocracy: mischaracterizing the Mueller report; alleging the Obama administration “spied” on the Trump campaign; naming a special prosecutor to investigate — and deliver an election-season report on — the Russia-probe Barr already declared a “travesty”; attempting to indict the official who approved the probe; overruling prosecutors to seek leniency for Trump friend Roger Stone; getting mentioned by Trump as participating in the attempt to get political dirt on Democrats from Ukraine; lending credibility to Rudy Giuliani’s allegations about the Bidens; dropping an investigation into campaign finance allegations against Trump; dropping the election-interference prosecution of a Russian firm; trying to drop the prosecution of former Trump national security adviser Michael Flynn; asserting his sole authority to approve election-related probes; and has just assigned another special prosecutor to fulfill Trump’s wish to probe the Obama administration’s “unmasking” practices.

+Now Barr is undermining mail-in ballots, threatening the credibility of November’s elections.

 If only people had listened to Jimmy Lohman and the Florida Flambeau.
 “There was something prescient, if I say so myself, about calling him a fascist 30 years ago,” Lohman said Tuesday.
 “I believe he’s shown his real colors, especially in the last few weeks.”